-7. Exclusion in the case where your trip exceeds your coverage period
+6. Exclusion in the case where your trip exceeds your coverage period

-Your insurance must cover you for the whole time you'll be away.
+Your insurance must cover you for the whole time you'll be away for each trip you take.
 If not, you won't be covered at all for your trip.
 Your trip starts on the day you leave your home province or territory and ends on the day you return to your home province or territory.
-Your coverage start and end dates are indicated in your Confirmation of Insurance.
+The number of days covered per trip is indicated in your Confirmation of Insurance.